My practice explores the notion of forms being held in and inhabiting space through rhythmical repetition of marks, geometry and motifs.

-I recently secured the support of a development grant from the Arts Council and I have begun to explore the potential use of software and CNC machines in enabling me to create new series of work that exist in between the order of technology and the acts of subverting materials and software.
-I am working with these processes as a collaboration with the technology and my own use of drawing and artistic intervention.
+For the last few years I have been exploring the potential use of software and CNC machines with support from the Art Council.
+Developing work that exists with the order of technology and the act of subverting software.
+I am working with these processes in collaboration with my own drawing and interventions.

 I am a Nottingham based artist and historically I have created interactive sculptures and exhibited at Bonington Art Gallery, Brighton Art Gallery, Rochdale Art Gallery & Museum and Norwich Museum & Art Gallery.
 In 2000 I was awarded YOTA working with the seed collection and MRI technology at Wollaton Hall, Natural History Museum.
 The same year, Craftspace commissioned leather sculptures for a UK touring exhibition and an arts residency at the UHB NHS Cancer Centre.
 I have been commissioned by The Civic, Barnsley, to collaborate with photographer Gavin Joynt and collaborated with 2hD Architects on sculptural commissions for Lakeside Arts Centre at Nottingham University.